OR WAIT 15 SECS

 "These findings shed light on an important question -- how to create error-reporting programs that will encourage clinician participation," said AHRQ director Carolyn M. Clancy, MD.
 "Physicians say they want to learn from errors that take place in their institution to improve patient safety.
 We need to build on that willingness with error-reporting programs that encourage their participation."

-To assess physicians' attitudes about communicating errors with their colleagues and healthcare organizations, the study authors used a 68-question survey to poll a geographically diverse group of more than 1,000 physicians and surgeons currently practicing in rural and urban areas in
+To assess physicians' attitudes about communicating errors with their colleagues and healthcare organizations, the study authors used a 68-question survey to poll a geographically diverse group of more than 1,000 physicians and surgeons currently practicing in rural and urban areas in Missouri and WashingtonState.
+The survey was conducted between July 2003 and March 2004.

 Doctors were asked about their attitudes toward and experience with communicating about errors with both their healthcare organizations and their colleagues.
 Most physicians reported that they had been involved in an error -- 56 percent reported a prior involvement with a serious error, 74 percent with a minor error and 66 percent with a near miss.
 More than half (54 percent) agreed with the statement that "medical errors are usually caused by failures of care delivery systems, not failures of individuals."